 The Jerger family have spent their whole lives in Indiana, but this month have been forced to leave the state and relocate to Colorado.
 Why?
 The family say that the move is the only way that they can treat their 2 year old daughter in peace.

-Jaelah Jerger suffers from a rare form of epilepsy called benign myoclonic epilepsy in infancy.
+Jaelah Jerger suffers from a rare form of epilepsy known as ‘benign myoclonic epilepsy’ in young childhood.
 This particular form of epilepsy involve short seizures of uncontrollable twitches.
 Her parents started to notice the twitches when Jaelah was just 6 months old.
 They were dismissed by doctors and told that there was nothing wrong with their daughter.
 However, Jaelah continued having up to 30 seizures every single day.
 It wasn’t until she fell and hit her head following a seizure at around 18 months old that their concerns were finally taken seriously.

 Having been referred to a neurologist, they finally got a conclusive diagnosis.
 Jaelah was suffering from childhood epilepsy.
 The drug prescribed for her treatment was Keppra, a brand of Levetiracetam, which is a standard treatment for epilepsy.
-However, when Jaelah’s parents discovered that the potential side effects of the drug included suicidal thoughts, they went in search of a safer alternative.
+However, when Jaelah’s parents discovered that the potential negative impacts from the drug included suicidal thoughts, they went in search of a safer alternative.

 Like countless other parents across the globe, they searched the internet for an answer to their daughters problem.
 Finally, they fell upon cannabidiol, or CBD oil.
 CBD oil, also called hemp seed oil, is a hemp extract derived from the seeds of the hemp plant.
 Hemp is one variety of cannabis plant.
 CBD oil doesn’t contain THC, the compound which gives cannabis users a ‘high’.
 While both CBD and THC are found in the same plant, they are very different compounds.